Harden's 47 points lead Rockets over Jazz 102-97

+But what Harden has done for the previously underperforming Rockets in the last three games has topped anything the veteran coach has seen from his superstar player.

+"I know he's the MVP and everything, but this level the last three or four games is where it's really high," D'Antoni said.
+"It's as good as he's ever played."

-HOUSTON (AP) - James Harden scored 47 points to help the Houston Rockets hold off the Utah Jazz 102-97 on Monday night for their fourth straight win.
+Harden scored 47 points to help the Rockets hold off the Utah Jazz 102-97 on Monday night for their fourth straight win.

 It was Houston's first victory over the Jazz this season after dropping the first two meetings.
 The team's current winning streak comes following a three-game skid.